osmlab/teton-idaho/readme.md

 ![PostGIS Shapefile Importer](assets/run_pg_shape_loader.png?raw=true "start gui shapefile importer")

-- You can choose to select one file or all of the files at onece.
+- You can choose to select one file or all of the files to perform the import in one step.
-- The Shapefile column is name and location of the file in your operating system of choice.
+- The Shapefile column is used to provide the file name and location of the file in your operating system of choice.
 - Note the teton schema reference.
 - Note that the Importer lowercased the name.
 - The geom column name is the default used by PostGIS.